ceph/ceph-csi/.github/PULL_REQUEST_TEMPLATE/ocs-sync.md

----
-name: Sync branch from upstream
-about: Use this template for syncing upstream changes into downstream.
-title: "Sync current state f from [UPSTREAM:BRANCH] to [BRANCH]"
-labels: rebase
----

 **You must EDIT ME!
 The contents below is an example only.**

 Sync the upstream changes from `ceph/ceph-csi:devel` into the `master` branch.